Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 - Cincinnati's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- When Cincinnati scores more than 19.8 points, it is 7-5 against the spread and 12-0 overall.
+- When Cincinnati puts up more than 19.8 points, it is 7-5 against the spread and 12-0 overall.

-- In games that Cincinnati churns out more than 290.3 yards, the team is 7-4 against the spread and 11-0 overall.
+- When Cincinnati totals more than 290.3 yards, the team is 7-4 against the spread and 11-0 overall.

-- The Bearcats have 19 giveaways this season, while the Cougars have 22 takeaways .
+- The Bearcats have turned the ball over 19 times this season, three fewer than the Cougars have forced (22).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.